Repointing Patio Cost

 If your garden’s patio has crumbling mortar joints and has generally seen better days, it might be time to consider having it repointed.
 Repointing is a remedial process that involves replacing or repairing old and worn mortar joints between patio slabs to restore their appearance and stability after years of use.

-Repointing is an important maintenance requirement.
-It helps prevent weed growth between garden slabs, improves rainwater drainage, and extends the lifespan of your patio.
+Repointing is an important bit of upkeep.
+It helps block weed growth between slabs, keeps joints sound so water sheds properly, and extends the lifespan of your patio.

 You can expect to pay around £20 per m2, but this can vary due to a couple of factors.